 All beings tremble before violence.
 All fear death, all love life.
 See yourself in others.
 Then whom can you hurt?
 What harm can you do? ~ The Buddha

-The milking cow’s life on the modern dairy consists of being pushed to her physical milk producing limits for 7 or 8 years, then she is sent to slaughter.
+- The following is a summary of a dairy cows life according to the Voiceless investigation; The milking cow’s life on the modern dairy consists of being pushed to her physical milk producing limits for 7 or 8 years, then she is sent to slaughter.
 This life includes the annual trauma of birth followed by separation from her calf.
 This life makes her susceptible to painful diseases like lameness and mastitis.
 While their natural lifespan is much longer, after seven or eight years, milking cows milk production inevitably drops as she becomes worn out, or due to repeated bouts of mastitis.
 At this time she is put in a truck and sent to slaughter.
 Read the full voiceless report on dairy here.

 Additional Links & Resources

 Voiceless.
 2015.
 Dairy Cows.
 [ONLINE]Available at: https://www.voiceless.org.au/the-issues/dairy-cows